Does car insurance cover your parked car?

 - Call the police.
 If there are injuries, an ambulance may be needed to provide medical attention.
 The police can also help facilitate the exchange of information.
 Get the names and badge numbers of the responding officers to get the accident report later.

 - Gather information.
-This includes the name and contact information for the people involved and any witnesses.
+This includes the name and contact information of the people involved and any witnesses.
 Ask for the driver’s license, registration and proof of insurance.
 Write down the information or take a picture with your phone to file a claim.
-Note of the time of day, location of the accident and what the weather conditions were.
+Note the time of day, location of the accident and what the weather conditions were.

 - File a claim.
 After you have all the information, you can file a claim online, over the phone or through the mobile app, depending on the insurance company.